royn5618/ProfileSummaryGeneratorChatGPT/README.md

 # ProfileSummaryGeneratorChatGPT
-This repository contains a profile summary generator with ChtaGPT.
+This repository contains a profile summary generator with ChatGPT.